pahen/madge/README.md

 [![Build Status](https://secure.travis-ci.org/pahen/madge.png)](http://travis-ci.org/pahen/madge)

-Create graphs from your [CommonJS](http://nodejs.org/api/modules.html) or [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module dependencies.
+Create graphs from your [CommonJS](http://nodejs.org/api/modules.html), [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) or [ES6](https://people.mozilla.org/~jorendorff/es6-draft.html) module dependencies.
 Could also be useful for finding circular dependencies in your code.
 Tested on [Node.js](http://nodejs.org/) and [RequireJS](http://requirejs.org/) projects.
 Dependencies are calculated using static code analysis.
-CommonJS dependencies are found using James Halliday's [detective](https://github.com/substack/node-detective) and for AMD I'm using [amdetective](https://www.npmjs.org/package/amdetective).
+CommonJS dependencies are found using James Halliday's [detective](https://github.com/substack/node-detective), for AMD I'm using [amdetective](https://www.npmjs.org/package/amdetective) and for ES6 [detective-es6](https://www.npmjs.com/package/detective-es6) is used.
 Modules written in [CoffeeScript](http://coffeescript.org/) with extension .coffee are supported and will automatically be compiled on-the-fly.

 ## Examples
 Here's a very simple example of a generated image.